jasonchuangkw/project_genshin/README.md

 ##### 1. Freshman - you need not be alone

-While Genshin Impact is not a highly complex game, but there are many useful tips that freshmen can picked up through social media.
+While Genshin Impact is not a complicated game, there are many useful tips that freshmen can pick up through social media and friends.
 Many started out watching Youtube or Twitch streamers or read online articles to pick up useful tips.
-One thing about Genshin Impact is that you could play this game entirely alone, therefore there isn't much an immediate pressure to establish friendship with other gamers.
-However, there are quite a few tough and challenging content that might be easier if you pair up with experience gamers.
-It is much easier to get help from Discord servers and you might just find new friends there too.
+One thing about Genshin Impact is that you could play this game entirely alone, therefore there isn't much pressure to know more people in order to progress in game.
+However, there are quite a few challenging content that might be easier if you pair up with experience gamers.

 ##### 2. Sophomore - get organised